-There are several ways to get to Machu Picchu, by bus, train or the best way for many adventurers.
+There are several ways to get to Machu Picchu, by bus, train, or the best way for many adventurers.
 The Inca Trail is an amazing and really unique experience that you will not forget never in your life.
-Also, there are many options to enjoy this trek, you can do it in just 2 days (The Shorter version of Inca Trail), 2 days with camping, or the Classic Inca Trail of 4 days.
-In these lines, we will try to transmit the experience of arriving at the wonder Machu Picchu through the most famous travel tour: Inca Trail to Machu Picchu.
+Also, there are many options to enjoy this trek, you can do it in just 2 days (The Shorter version of the Inca Trail), 2 days with camping, or the Classic Inca Trail of 4 days.
+In these lines, we will try to transmit the experience of arriving at the wonder of Machu Picchu through the most famous travel tour: Inca Trail to Machu Picchu.

 The Inca Trail (Inka Trail) is a road with more than 500 years of history.
 It is an ancestral path part of the network of roads of Inca times (Capac Ñan) that the Incas used to communicate throughout their empire.
 The Inca trail is very extensive and it is not conserved in its entirety, but today it is possible to travel 42 km of this legendary road before reaching the citadel of Machu Picchu.

 The Inca Trail to Machu Picchu is part of the 23,000 kilometers (approx.14,000 miles) of roads built by the Incas in South America are on the most famous trekking route in Peru, and possibly one of the most spectacular in America.
 Every year, approximately 25,000 hikers from all over the world travel their extraordinary 42 kilometers along a stone-paved road built by the Incas, which leads to the impregnable citadel of Machu Picchu located deep in the high jungle of Cusco.
-So remember to book Inca Trail as soon as is possible, tickets are so limited.
+So remember to book Inca Trail as soon as possible, as tickets are so limited.